kaitoito200198/NLPtutorial/README.md

 # NLPtutorial
-This is NLPTutorial for begineer
+This is NLPTutorial for begineer this gide helps for begineer